Greatness7/MMM-2022/firemoth.md

 ### Hazards

-Potential ideas
+Potential ideas:
 * Endless skeleton spawners
 * Infinite corridor puzzles
 * A player clone fight
 * Gas chambers
 * Chambers where the player needs to kill their companions.

 Further details need to be filled in.